Artist

 How much does New Order make in a year?

-New Order is modeled at $1.7M-$5M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+New Order is estimated at $1.7M-$5M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does New Order still make money?